Swamp Thing (1990 TV series)

-Swamp Thing is an American superhero television series based on the Vertigo/DC Comics character the Swamp Thing.
+Swamp Thing is an American superhero television series based on the Vertigo/DC Comics character Swamp Thing.
 It debuted on USA Network on July 27, 1990, and lasted three seasons for a total of 72 episodes.
 It was later shown in reruns on the Sci Fi Channel.

 Overview

-Developed for television by Joseph Stefano (known for the classic film Psycho and legendary series The Outer Limits), Swamp Thing was filmed in the brand-new Universal Studios Florida facilities and soundstages by Universal's MTE division.
+Developed for television by Joseph Stefano (known for the film Psycho and The Outer Limits TV series), Swamp Thing was filmed in the brand-new Universal Studios Florida facilities and soundstages by Universal's MTE division.
 This was granted to demonstrate the new studio because the series could be produced cheaply and quickly.
-For the first 13 episodes, the crew shot second unit footage in actual Florida swamps and returned to the studio for the primary scenes.
-However, the swamps not only prevented them from creating favorable lighting, but also required much time to transport people and equipment from the swamp to the studio.
+For the first 13 episodes, the crew shot second-unit footage in actual Florida swamps and returned to the studio for the primary scenes.
+The swamps, however, not only prevented them from creating favorable lighting, but also required much time to transport people and equipment from the swamp to the studio.
 They finally decided to use swamp areas then existing on the perimeter of the studio and to build a swamp in the studio which, according to Durock, looked "ten times better than a real swamp".

-Actor/stuntman Dick Durock, who played Swamp Thing in both films, reprised his role for the more serious-toned TV series (with Lonnie R. Smith Jr. & Patrick Neil Quinn portraying Alec Holland in flashbacks, etc.).
+Actor/stuntman Dick Durock, who played Swamp Thing in both films, reprised his role for the more serious-toned TV series (with Lonnie R. Smith Jr. and Patrick Neil Quinn portraying Alec Holland in flashbacks, etc.).
 He wore a modified version of Carl Fullerton and Neal Martz's latex suit created for The Return of Swamp Thing, and he spoke in an electronically altered basso profundo.
 Since his profuse sweating caused the lip and eye prosthetics to fall off while shooting the previous films, Durock simply had makeup applied in those areas for his television costume: "In the first feature, it took close to four hours.
 In the second feature, it took close to two hours.
 By the time we did the series, which ironically was by far the best makeup and costume, we had it down to about 45 minutes".

 Swamp Thing debuted with "The Emerald Heart" on Friday, July 27, 1990, in the 10:30pm EST time slot.
 The show's introductory narration decrees: